 32. Theatre Royal Drury Lane

 The Theatre Royal Drury Lane is the oldest continuously running entertainment venue in the world.
 This theatre has seen some things and has many stories to tell.
-Tours take you behind the scenes and share interesting bits of history.
+Tours take you behind the scenes and I’ve always found the tour guides super engaging and full of fascinating tales.

 33. Royal Opera House